List of The Daily Show recurring segments: 2016 Daily Show Summer Games (August 8, 2016 – August 18, 2016)

 Usually right before the start of an episode, this segment was a parody of 2016 Summer Olympics commentators.
 This segment was used to satirically portray the news that was coming out of Rio de Janeiro, Brazil.
 It also joked about issues that occurred at the 2016 Rio Summer Olympics, such as the Zika virus epidemic, the swimming pools turning green and the Ryan Lochte scandal.

 Sometimes it was used to make fun of the 'mental gymnastics' that politicians & pundits used in order to spin certain stories.
 Notably, it mocked Donald Trump supporters of constantly flip-flopping on their defence of their candidate.

 Hosted by Roy Wood Jr. and Jordan Klepper (once with Roy Wood Jr. & Ronny Chieng) as commentators, sometimes with a Trevor Noah cameo as a participant.

 Outrage Court (September 13, 2016 – October 12, 2016)

-A pre-recorded sketch-based segment where Roy Wood Jr. is a judge who listens to two attorneys argue about a certain issue, taken place in Outrage Court.
+A pre-recorded sketch-based segment where Roy Wood Jr. is a judge who listens to two attorneys argue about a certain issue, taking place in Outrage Court.
 The attorneys are Jordan Klepper and Desi Lydic, who take a different position on topics such as "trigger warnings" and appropriate ways to protest.

 The segment ends with Roy Wood Jr. accepting valid points from both stances and dismissing any invalid points.